Early childhood education

 If a school is approaching or has reached capacity, the school will decline applications from students who live outside its priority enrolment area.

-Find child care or a preschool service
+Find an early childhood service or preschool service

-If you're a parent, you can access a range of child care and preschool services in the Northern Territory.
+If you're a parent, you can access a range of early childhood education and care services in the Northern Territory (NT).

 Who to contact

-You contact Quality Education and Care NT by either:
+Contact Quality Education and Care NT by:

 How your concern or complaint is managed